Buying A Home

 And so in amongst all that exciting dreaming and playful banter, it’s important to create some space to have a serious conversation about how you’ll manage this.
 Sorry to be that person, but you never know, you might thank me later.
 Getting things agreed in writing now can save a lot of heartache further down the road.

-Beyond colour palettes, here are 4 things to discuss with your partner when buying a house.
+Beyond colour palettes, here are four things to discuss with your partner when buying a house.

 4 things to discuss with your boyfriend or girlfriend when buying a house in the UK